EmbeddedLLM/vllm-0.1.4-rocm/README.md

 ## Benchmarking

 The benchmark results can be obtained by running the vLLM benchmark scripts under the *benchmark* directory.
+For our benchmark results, please visit our [blog post](https://embeddedllm.com/blog/vllm_rocm/) for more details.

 ## Acknowledgement